 Our Mechanical Engineering facilities are excellent.
 They include:

 "A mechanical engineer can do a bit of everything.
 It’s by far the most flexible of engineering subjects.
 It is not rare to see a mechanical engineer move out of their comfort zone and branch out in to another type of engineering, and sometimes even business.
 This ability to adapt to an ever-changing industry is what sets mechanical engineers apart from the competition.
 The world can become a better place through engineering."

 The entry criteria below shows the qualification range within which the University will make offers.
 Most offers we make are at the top of the range, but we take all aspects of an application into consideration and applicants receive a personalised offer.
 Combinations of qualifications are acceptable and other qualifications not listed here may also be acceptable.

-BCC - CDD to include Mathematics and one other Science subject (this is equivalent to 104-80 UCAS tariff points).
+BBB to include Mathematics and one other Science subject.

-Pass the Advanced Welsh Baccalaureate Diploma with Grade C/D in the Skills Challenge Certificate and BC - CD at A Level to include Mathematics and one other Science subject (this is equivalent to 104-80 UCAS tariff points).
+Pass the Advanced Welsh Baccalaureate Diploma with Grade B in the Skills Challenge Certificate and BB at A Level to include Mathematics and one other Science subject.

-BTEC Extended Diploma Distinction Merit Merit - Merit Merit Pass n a relevant Maths, Science or Engineering subject which must include Maths modules (this is equivalent to 112-80 UCAS tariff points).
+BTEC Extended Diploma Distinction Distinction Merit in a relevant Maths, Science or Engineering subject which must include Maths modules.

 Pass the International Baccalaureate Diploma with a minimum score of 29 overall including a score of 5 in Mathematics and one other Science subject at Higher Level.
 You will also need to obtain a score of 5 or above in English at standard level.